tuomaseerola/onsetsync/paper/paper.md

 ## 1 853 12.53126 26.74134
 ```

-This analysis indicates that on average, the tres plays 13 ms ahead of the guitar, with a standard deviation of 27 ms. When one is comparing instruments that have radically different number of joint onsets (such as the clave and the bass in this example), it is possible to make the comparisons between the pairs of instruments easier by specifying a sample of onsets that will be taken from each instrument for the analysis.
+This analysis indicates that on average, the tres plays 13 ms ahead of the guitar, with a standard deviation of 27 ms. When one is comparing instruments that have radically different numbers of joint onsets (such as the clave and the bass in this example), it is possible to make the comparisons between the pairs of instruments easier by specifying a sample of onsets that will be taken from each instrument for the analysis.
 It also possible to establish the confidence intervals by bootstrapping the asynchrony calculations.

 To carry out the comparison for all possible pairings of the instruments is possible with `sync_execute_pairs` function and the results can be visualised with a related function (`plot_by_pair`).